charleennewland/blog/maturity_model.md

   <img width="800" height="500" src="https://github.com/charleennewland/blog/assets/138404574/f4f8b30a-9fef-4781-92d1-57a38629bec1/460/300">
 </p>
 <br>
+<h5 align="center">Operational Excellence Dimensions and Focus Areas</h5>

-Image x illustrates 4 lines of the tailor-made maturity model.
-For this maturity model, I used the dimensions as suggested in [3] with the addition of quality management as a separate dimension.
-The model consists of five different levels, and each level in the model specifies its prerequisites.
-In order to advance, the organization must fulfil the prerequisites for both the higher level and the ones before.
+The image below showcases four lines of the customized maturity model.
+The model consists of five distinct levels: "Emerging," "Learning," "Committing," "Accelerating," and "Excelling," with each level specifying its prerequisites. order to advance, the organization must fulfil the prerequisites for both the higher level and the ones before.

 Once all focus areas have been assessed, the organization is assigned an total operational excellence score, allowing it to pinpoint and address areas with lower scores.
 An organization's overall operational excellence score increases as it performs well across the all areas, indicating progress in the right direction.
 It is crucial to regularly review and update the maturity model to align with the organization's evolving priorities